lukeiayf/aws-studies/EBS - Elastic Block Store/EBS Volume.md

-• An EBS (Elastic Block Store) Volume is a network drive you can attach to your [[EC2 instance]] while they run
+• An EBS (Elastic Block Storage) Volume is a network drive you can attach to your [[EC2 instance]] while they run
 • It allows your instances to persist data, even after their termination

-• They can only be mounted to one instance at a time (at the Certified Cloud Practitioner - CCP level)
+**• They can only be mounted to one instance at a time (at the Certified Cloud Practitioner - CCP level)**
+ - *Amazon announced the EBS multi-attach feature that permits IOPS SSDs to be attached to multiple instances at a time, but this feature is not available for all instance types and all instances must still be in the same AZ*

  • They are bound to a specific availability zone
 • Analogy: Think of them as a “network USB stick”
 • It’s a network drive (i.e. not a physical drive)
 • It uses the network to communicate the instance, which means there might be a bit of